 One point will be deducted for every 5 Seconds over time limit.
 Timing will begin when music starts (if no music, once dancers take first step) and will stop when last performer is off the stage.
 This does not include prop removal.

-Each studio is required to bring their own music in the form of a CD.
-Each CD must contain only ONE song that is properly labeled with the STUDIO NAME AND ROUTINE NAME.
-Please write directly on your CD.
-Do not place any adhesive labels.
-Labels can cause CD’s to skip.
-Turn It Up Dance Challenge recommends that each entry have at least one backup CD.
 If music skips or fails at anytime during a performance due to faulty music supplied by the studio, Turn It Up Dance Challenge can not allow that routine to perform again.
 This rule must be strictly enforced in order to give everyone an equal opportunity and to keep the schedule running on time.
-If music tramadol fails to work on the first try, before dancers perform, that routine may be placed on hold until music is found.
-It is the responsibility of the studio to bring a backup CD.
-Music may be collected by studios whenever that routine is finished for the day.
-Turn it Up is not responsible for music that is not collected after an event.
+If music fails to work on the first try, before dancers perform, that routine may be placed on hold until music is found.
+It is the responsibility of the studio to bring a backup music.
+Turn It Up is not responsible for any USB Flash Drives, Ipods, Ipads, etc. that are not collected after an event.

 Judging / Deductions

-Number of Dancers: 5 points will be deducted if a routine contains more dancers than the amount listed on the entry form.
+- Points may be deducted if a routine contains more dancers than were registered.

 Props must be moved on and off dance floor in a timely manner.
 If a judge feels that the removal of a prop takes too long points may be deducted.

-NO DANGEROUS PROPS ALLOWED.
-Dangerous props include but are not limited to knives, swords, anything thrown directly at the judges table that may be harmful, anything that could alter the surface of the dance floor.
+NO DANGEROUS PROPS ALLOWED Dangerous props include but are not limited to knives, swords, guns, anything thrown directly at the judges table that may be harmful, anything that could alter the surface of the dance floor.
+This includes both real and fake weapons.
 Any routine that uses a dangerous prop will receive a max of a 10 POINT deduction or may be disqualified.

 HUMAN PROPS A Human prop is a person acting as a prop and one that can be seen clearly by the audience, but does not dance with the group.
 Human props must pay as a participant, however they will NOT be factored into the age level of the routine.
 If a person enters stage simply to hold up a prop from the back and cannot be seen by the audience they are NOT considered a human prop and do NOT have to pay as a participant.